Azure/azure-functions-on-container-apps/samples/TimerTriggerSample/Readme.md

 Follow the steps [here](https://github.com/Azure/azure-functions-on-container-apps/blob/main/README.md#create-azure-resources) to deploy the image as functions container and monitor the Live Metrics and Traces tables in AppInsights to ensure the job executed successfully in the scheduled time.

+### Reference
+Refer to following link for more function [samples](https://learn.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer) of various languages

 ### Contributing
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.